 What I have been doing instead is renting clothes.
 The idea sounded crazy to me at first.
 I had heard of renting formal clothing but not regular clothing.

-Now I’ve been doing it for about a year and it’s great.
-It makes all of these steps easier.
+I’ve done this off and on for years now and it makes all of these steps easier.
 You need to have less clothing so less to go through each season, you are picking new things all the time so other than maybe some basics you don’t need to make a list or buy anything.

 It’s a great way to have more clothes without just creating more clutter.
 I think Marie Kondo would be happy with this solution!